dingran/quant-notes/README.md

 - Expectations, variance, and covariance
     - linearity of expectation
+        - solving problems with this theorem and symmetry
     - law of total expectation
     - covariance and correlation
     - independence implies zero correlation